 One might well wonder why the type-sleeve did not become the standard in typewriter design at that time and why typewriters with type bars did.
 The reason was speed.
-Even though type bars are many separate hammers striking away, each hammer has a very simple and quick action, whereas the type-sleeve is moved through a much more complicated mechanical dance, which reduces its speed in striking the paper.
+Even though type bars are many separate hammers striking away, each hammer has a very simple and quick action, whereas the type-sleeve is moved through a much more complicated mechanical dance, which requires more force and time to type a character.
 The IBM Selectric (1961), with its single-type element ‘golf ball’, moves very fast because it is light weight, has few mechanical components, and is driven by an electric motor.

 One can read more on the history of the Crandall by going to see the Crandall 1 in this collection.